Suspension of Retirement Allowance

 No. Members cannot be offered permanent, regular employment under Government Code § 31680.7 if they received a prior inducement to retire early, such as a Golden Handshake.
 Please note that an inducement to retire early would include any arrangement that provided a higher service retirement allowance than what would otherwise be payable for the member’s unadjusted service credit at the actual age of retirement.
 Please note that an inducement to retire early could also include any bonus, cash-in of leave time or other form of remuneration that increases a member’s Final Compensation and is conditioned upon a decision to retire.

-5. Can members who are not eligible for permanent re-employment with their last SCERS employer suspend their retirement allowance in order to work for a different SCERS employer?
+10. Can members who are not eligible for permanent re-employment with their last SCERS employer suspend their retirement allowance to work for a different SCERS employer?

-No. Payment elections and beneficiary designations made at retirement are irrevocable and remain in force for all periods after retirement – even if the member later suspends his service retirement allowance in order to accept permanent, regular employment.
+No. Payment elections and beneficiary designations made at retirement are irrevocable and remain in force for all periods after retirement – even if the member later suspends their service retirement allowance to accept permanent, regular employment.

 EXAMPLE